 Although the distillery is not currently making any peated spirit, they have done in the past and have plans to do so again.

-The distillery featured as Lagganmore Distillery for the TV series Monarch of the Glen.
+The distillery featured as the fictional Lagganmore Distillery for the TV series Monarch of the Glen.

 Malt Madness WhiskyMerchants.co.uk scotchwhisky.com

 Click the Google logo on the above map to access Street View, Directions etc.

 Nearest National Rail station is Kingussie (KIN) (3 miles).
 Live train times: KIN.

 Off the B970 (part of Cycle Route 7) opposite the turnoff for Drumguish.